nicholasphilo/RepData_PeerAssessment1/PA1_template.md

-Subsetting the data by week vs weekend: then finding the 5 minute averages
+Subsetting the data by week vs weekend, then finding the 5 minute averages

 ```r
 WKDY_df <- subset(NArpl_df, weekday == "Week Day")  # Separating the data by weekday/weekend